aqaPayam/NakhBot/README.md

 Nakhes menu shows:

+- Sent Nakhes
-- Nakhes the user has sent
+- Received Nakhes
-- Current Nakh status
+- Current Sent Nakh status
-- Pending payment Nakhes
+- Sender-side Pending Nakh payments
 - Expired Nakhes
 - Closed Nakhes

+Pending Nakh payments are visible only to the sender and are not shown in the receiver’s Nakhes.

 ## 9. Matches